 If lifestyle factors are believed to be causing snoring, healthcare experts will normally recommend that sufferers make some simple lifestyle changes.
 For example, losing weight, cutting down your alcohol consumption and stopping smoking can all help to alleviate symptoms.
 If none of these lifestyle changes have the desired effect, there are a range of devices that can be used to control symptoms, such as nasal strips, chin strips, dilators or vestibular shields.
 For extreme cases, a surgical procedure may be recommended by a medical professional.

-How can adjustable beds help?
+How can adjustable beds help you stop snoring?

 An adjustable bed can help to tackle some of the symptoms associated with snoring.
 By allowing you to adjust the position of your bed, it can help to ease pressure in your throat and stop your tongue from falling back in your mouth.
 The condition is generally worse when sleeping on your back, so changing to a side position or sleeping with your head slightly elevated can reduce the pull of gravity on your neck and help prevent snoring.